NinjaMock includes all of the typical stencils for web and mobile wireframing.

 Our stencils look sketchy – as if they are hand-drawn.
-This is because it helps people to concentrate on the interaction and content in your prototypes rather than on colors, style, detailed layout and other high-fidelity aspects.
+This is because it helps people to concentrate on the interaction and content in your wireframe rather than on colors, style, detailed layout and other high-fidelity aspects.

 The stencils are organized in a toolbox in the left pane of the application, and are grouped according to their type and usage.
 We currently support several types of projects (e.g. iOS, Android, Windows Phone, etc) and for each project type the toolbox contains the stencils you'll need.
 (Android, iPhone, iPad, Windows Phone, Microsoft Surface, websites and freehand)Icons and images